 Regardless of whether your dog has had surgery, they will need to be rested for 6 weeks.
 This involves strictly confining them to a small space (generally 0.7 x 1m for small dogs, up to 2m x 2m for large dogs) for the full 6 weeks.
 They are allowed to walk on a harness to toilet for 5 minutes, every 4-6 hours, but should spend most of their time confined.
 They must not be allowed to run, jump or play, or have any off-lead activity until their strength and coordination returns to a level where they are self sufficient and unlikely to fall over doing normal activity such as walking or going up and down stairs.

-Do dogs have to be rested after surgery for slipped discs?
+Resting dogs after surgery for slipped discs

-Yes.
+It is essential that your dog is rested after surgery.
 After surgery, even though your dog may appear improved, they will be very wobbly and uncoordinated.
 If unattended and unconfined, they can fall and hurt themselves leading to damage to their limbs or even further damage to their spine.
 If your dog is being treated conservatively, overactivity can lead to more disc material displacing into the vertebral canal, causing neurological deterioration paralysis and may result in your dog requiring surgery.